 1 – 2 Tblspn jaggery or white sugar, depending on your preference

-Roast the mango in the oven, on the stove top over a gas flame, or on a BBQ (which is my preference).
+Roast the mango in the oven, on the stove top over a gas flame, or on a BBQ.
 Cook until the flesh is soft and the skin is black and comes away easily.
 When it is cool, puree the flesh in a blender with the spices, sugar and a little water until smooth .

-In a serving jug, add ice cubes, and pour the mango puree over the ice.
-Add the remainder of the water or use mineral water or tonic water and stir until combined.
+In a large serving jug, add ice cubes, and pour the mango puree over the ice.
+Add water or use mineral water or tonic water and stir until combined.
+Or make individual glasses by taking 1 -2 Tblspn of the puree in a glass, add iced water and mix.

 Add the mint or garnish with mint leaves (optional).